Improving thermodynamic bounds using correlations: Continuous time-reversal and TUR

 where the drift vector $\bm{a}_i(\bm{x})$ and diffusion matrix $\bm{G}_i$ depend on the discrete state $i = 1, \ldots, M$.
 The dynamics of the discrete state are governed by a Markov jump process with transition rates $W_{ij}(\bm{x})$ from state $j$ to state $i$.
 We take the diffusion matrix to be independent of the position in order to simplify some of the following notation, however, the extension to a position-dependent diffusion matrix can be readily obtained.
 The evolution of the probability density $p_i(\bm{x},t)$ for being at position $\bm{x}$ and in state $i$ at time $t$ is governed by the Fokker-Planck master equation

-where $\bm{B}_i = 2 \bm{G}_i \bm{G}_i^\text{T}$ is assumed to be positive definite (i.~e.~$\bm{G}_i$ should have full rank).
+Here, $\bm{B}_i = 2 \bm{G}_i \bm{G}_i^\text{T}$ is assumed to be positive definite (i.~e.~$\bm{G}_i$ should have full rank).
 This dynamics reduces to a pure Langevin dynamics in absence of the discrete degree of freedom and to a pure Markov jump dynamics if there is no dependence on $\bm{x}$.
-For this type of dynamics, we may consider two flavors of currents \cite{Che15}
+The quantity $\bm{\nu}_i(\bm{x},t)$ is called the local mean velocity and characterizes the local flows in the system.
+We have also introduced its analog $V_{ij}(\bm{x},t)$ for the jump part.
+For the type of dynamics \eqref{langevin}, we may consider two flavors of currents \cite{Che15}

-Here $\bm{\rho}_i(\bm{x})$ is a differentiable vector field, $\phi_{i j}(\bm{x}) = - \phi_{j i}(\bm{x})$ are the entries of an antisymmetric matrix and $\circ$ denotes the Stratonovich product.
-Intuitively, the diffusive current $R_\text{d}$ may be interpreted as a generalized displacement, in which the velocity is weighted by the position- and state-dependent function $\bm{\rho}_i(\bm{x})$.
-The jump current $R_\text{j}$, on the other hand, counts transitions between different states, which are weighted by the function $\phi_{i j}(\bm{x})$.
+Here $\bm{w}_i(\bm{x})$ is a differentiable vector field, $\omega_{i j}(\bm{x}) = - \omega_{j i}(\bm{x})$ are the entries of an antisymmetric matrix and $\circ$ denotes the Stratonovich product.
+Intuitively, the diffusive current $J_\text{d}$ may be interpreted as a generalized displacement, in which the velocity is weighted by the position- and state-dependent function $\bm{w}_i(\bm{x})$.
+The jump current $J_\text{j}$, on the other hand, counts transitions between different states, which are weighted by the function $\omega_{i j}(\bm{x})$.
 The averages of these quantities in the steady state are proportional to time and given by

-A crucial property of these currents is that their averages are rescaled by the continuous time-reversal operation:
+Here the superscript st denotes the steady state value of the respective quantity.
+Note that both types of current are proportional to the respective local mean velocity.
+Next, we briefly summarize the continuous time-reversal introduced in Ref.~\cite{Dec20b}.
+This transformation is defined by a family of dynamics of the type \eqref{langevin}, with a parameter $\theta \in [-1,1]$; $\theta = 1$ corresponds to the time-forward dynamics, while $\theta = -1$ represents the time-reversed dynamics \cite{Sas14}.
+So, we can connect the time-forward and time-reversed dynamics by a continuous family of dynamics.
+In the present context, the most important property of this transformation is that it leads to a rescaling of the local mean velocities $\bm{\nu}_i^{\text{st},\theta}(\bm{x}) = \theta \bm{\nu}_i^\text{st}(\bm{x})$ and $V_{ij}^{\text{st},\theta}(\bm{x}) = \theta V_{ij}^{\text{st}}(\bm{x})$, while the steady state probability density $p_i^\text{st}(\bm{x})$ is independent of $\theta$.
+This generalizes the intuitive notion that time-reversal should lead to a reversal of all flows in the system to a continuous transformation.
+From \eqref{current-average}, we then see that the averages of currents are also rescaled by the continuous time-reversal operation:

-This implies that $\partial_\theta \av{R}^\theta = \av{R}$.
+This implies that $\partial_\theta \av{J}^\theta = \av{J}$.
 Further, the Fisher information corresponding to the path probabilities of the dynamics parameterized by $\theta$ is related to the entropy production \cite{Has19b,Dec20,Dec20b},

 where equality holds for a pure Langevin dynamics.
 With this, \eqref{fri-multi} implies the multidimensional TUR \cite{Dec18c},